There are no services in the church at the moment because of lockdown restrictions, but here are some future dates for your diary (fingers crossed):

 All Saints' - Stone St Michael's - Hill

-During the next few months there will be a 10.30 am Sunday service each week in one of our three churches.
-Our Lay Readers, the ‘Eleven’ team and the Stone Leading Worship team have stepped into action to take the majority of these services, and we have priests booked for Parish Communion services during late August.
+During the next few months (depending on Covid restrictions) there will be a 10.30 am Sunday service each week in one of our three churches.
+Our Lay Readers, the ‘Eleven’ team and the Stone Leading Worship team have stepped into action to take the majority of these services, and we have priests booked for Parish Communion services.
 Risk assessments and careful planning to manage services have been done for each of our very different churches.
 It is a good idea to arrive early for a service so you have enough time to ‘check in’ - hand sanitising and finding a socially distanced seat mean it could take longer to settle in.
 You'll be asked for a name and contact number from each ‘bubble’ so we can assist ‘Track and Trace’ if need be.
 Don't forget to bring a face covering.